By Erin Dahlke, M.D., Family Medicine

 What is osteoporosis?

 As living “tissue” within our bodies, existing bone is continually being broken down and replaced with new bone.
 The production of new bone begins to slow in your 20s, and bone mass peaks by age 30.
-When new bone creation can’t keep up with the old bone lost, osteoporosis occurs.
+Osteoporosis occurs when new bone creation can’t keep up with the old bone that is being lost.

 Eat Right for Healthier Bones